 1. A subject line no longer than 6 words (or under 45 characters)

-Instead Use the name of your product or services and the details of your pitch’s asking value.
+Instead Use your pitch’s information, the name of your goods or services, and the asking price.

 - Unique pet health subscription platform seeking $100k

 - Like Uber for Guides: $40 Ask

 - [Product name & one word brief]’s Raising $500k for Expansion

 When someone else opens your email, it’s always best to greet them with something that will make them feel unique and cared for.

 2. K.I.S.S method to introduce yourself and your product in a sentence